 77" | QN77S95DAFXZA | QN77S95D |

-Our unit was manufactured in February 2024; you can see the label here.
+Our unit was manufactured in February 2024; as seen on the label.

 For more options, check out our recommendations for the best OLED TVs, the best gaming TVs, and the best TVs for watching movies.

-The Samsung S95D and the Sony A95L OLED are very similar TVs.
+The Samsung S95D OLED and the Sony A95L OLED are very similar TVs.
 The Sony model has better processing for low-quality and low-resolution content, so lower-quality streams or DVDs look better on it.
 The Sony also has better PQ EOTF tracking, so it's more accurate in HDR when it comes to the content creator's intent.
 However, the Samsung model has better color volume, so it can display colors in HDR a bit brighter.
 When it comes to gaming, the Samsung TV has lower input lag for a more responsive experience, and it supports up to 4k @ 144Hz for PC gamers with high-end graphics cards.

 The Samsung S95D OLED and the Samsung S90C OLED are very similar TVs, but there are some differences.
 The S95D has better color volume, so it can display colors in HDR brighter.
 On the other hand, the S90C has better color accuracy before calibration, which is great if you care about SDR accuracy without needing to get the TV calibrated.
 The S95D uses a matte screen finish that does an amazing job of eliminating reflections caused by glare, but it comes at the cost of picture quality when the TV is used in a room with lights on.
 The S95D also comes with Samsung's Slim One Connect Box, so it's more versatile if you need easier access to its ports.